guc1/domain_agent/README.md

    Returns the `session_id` and a list of question objects:
    `[{"id": "q1", "text": "..."}, ...]`.
 2. **Submit answers** – `POST /sessions/{id}/answers` with answers keyed by question ID, e.g. `{ "answers": {"q1": "yes"} }`.
   Returns the synthesized prompt used for generation.
 3. **Generate suggestions** – `POST /sessions/{id}/generate`.
    Returns lists of available and taken domains along with a history of all names checked in the session.
 4. **Provide feedback** – `POST /sessions/{id}/feedback` with optional `liked` and `disliked` maps.
    Each is a mapping of domain → reason.
-Returns the refined brief and another list of question objects.
+Returns the refined brief and a new list of follow-up questions.
+   Answer these questions using step 2 before generating the next batch.

 `GET /sessions/{id}/state` returns the current loop info and the domain history for that session.

-Additional helpers:

-- `POST /clarify` with `{ "prompt": "..." }` returns two clarifying
-  questions.
-- `POST /combine` combines the previous prompt and user feedback into a new prompt.
-The payload is `{ "previous_prompt": "...", "answers": {...}, "question_map": {...}, "liked_domains": {...},
-  "disliked_domains": {...}, "taken_domains": ["..."] }` and the
-  response contains the refined `prompt`.

 ## Next.js Client